charlesll/charlesll.github.io/_projects/2_project.md

 # Predicting the properties of magmas and glasses

-Models such as i-Melt (see [the related project page](4_project.md)) leverage the power of ML to predict the properties of materials.
+Models such as [i-Melt](https://charlesll.github.io/projects/4_project.md) or [gpvisc](https://charlesll.github.io/projects/5_project/) leverage the power of ML to predict the properties of materials.
 They can be used then in many application, including fluid dynamic simulations, petrological models, etc.

 # Treatment and interpretation of spectroscopic data